mozilla-ai/lumigator/docs/source/operations-guide/kubernetes.md

 - Using an explicit Mistral and/or OpenAI key in property `mistralAPIKey` and/or `openaiAPIKey`, which will be added in a new Secret.

+## Uninstallation
+Note: When uninstalling lumigator, you must manually remove the postgres pvc

 ## Next Steps